adeira/universe/src/fetch/README.md

 1. first request takes too long and it's terminated after 2000ms
 2. next retry was scheduled to be after 100ms but we already burned 2000ms so it's going to be executed immediately
-3. second request takes to long as well and is terminated after 2000ms
+3. second request takes too long as well and is terminated after 2000ms
 4. last request will wait 3000ms minus the burned timeout => 1000ms
 5. last attempt (it will timeout or resolve correctly)

-In reality you can see some more optimistic scenarios: for example request failed with HTTP status code 500 and it's resolved immediately after you retry it (just some API glitch).
+In reality, you can see some more optimistic scenarios: for example request failed with HTTP status code 500 and it's resolved immediately after you retry it (just some API glitch).
 Similar scenarios are quite often for timeouts: first try timeouted for some reason but it's OK when you try for the second time.
-This makes this fetch much better than the commonly used alternatives - this fetch does not expect success all the time and it tries to handle these real-world scenarios.

 ## How do I mock this fetch?